Ansible community package collections requirements

 Contributor License Agreements

-Collections MUST NOT require community contributors to sign any type of contributor license agreement (CLA) other than the Developer Certificate of Origin or similar agreements that only require confirming the provenance of contributions.
+Collections MUST NOT require community contributors to sign any type of contributor license agreement (CLA) other than the Developer Certificate of Origin (DCO) or similar agreements that only require confirming the provenance of contributions.
 This requirement seeks to preserve the community’s ownership over its contributions, prevent unwelcome licensing changes that can occur when one entity owns the copyrights for an entire project, and lower barriers to contribution.

 Repository management

-• Every collection MUST have a public git repository.
+• Every collection MUST have a public Git repository.

 • Releases of the collection MUST be tagged in its repository.